Opentrons/opentrons/api/docs/v2/parameters/defining.rst

        - An optional longer explanation of what the parameter does, or how its values will affect the execution of the protocol.
        - Maximum 100 characters.
    * - ``default``
+     -
-     - The value the parameter will have if the user makes no changes to it during run setup.
+       - The value the parameter will have if the technician makes no changes to it during run setup.
    * - ``minimum`` and ``maximum``
      -
        - For numeric parameters only.